CiscoDevNet/ncc/README.md

   -x XPATH, --xpath XPATH
                         NETCONF XPath filter
   --env                 Display environment variables a user can set.
-  --install-snippets    Use git to obtain the snippets from GitHub and copy to
-                        the current directory
-  -c, --capabilities    Display capabilities of the device.
+  --install-snippets    Use git to obtain the snippets from GitHub and copy to the current directory -c, --capabilities    Display capabilities of the device.
   --is-supported IS_SUPPORTED
                         Query the server capabilities to determine whether the device claims to support YANG modules matching the provided regular expression.
 The regex provided is not automatically anchored to start or end.
 Note that the regex supplied must be in a format valid for Python and that it may be necessary to quote the argument.
-  --list-templates      List out named edit-config templates --list-filters        List out named filters
-  -g, --get-running     Get the running config --get-oper            Get oper data
+  --list-templates      List out named edit-config templates --list-filters        List out named filter templates --list-rpcs           List out named RPC templates -g, --get-running     Get the running config --get-oper            Get oper data
   --do-edits DO_EDITS [DO_EDITS ...]
                         Execute a sequence of named templates with an optional default operation and a single commit when candidate config supported.
-If only writable-running support,
-                        ALL operations will be attempted.
+If only writable-running support, ALL operations will be attempted.
+  --rpc RPC             Execute a named RPC template.
   -w, --where           Print where script is and exit
 ```